KindaSwiss/splash-page-and-modal/README.md

 ## Problems
 - On smaller devices, the modal is pushed outside of the overlay, causing the background to peek through.
-- The URL bar can't be focused when the modal is showing.

 ## Tools I Used
 - [VueJS](http://vuejs.org/) for JS